yunliu0319/jpmaqs-bond-yield-forecasting/README.md

 ## Model Refinement

-Step 1 — Diagnose ElasticNet's CV-OOS reversal ElasticNet ranked best in walk-forward CV (RMSE 0.882%) but worst OOS (1.6% skill).
+**Step 1 — Diagnose ElasticNet's CV-OOS reversal** ElasticNet ranked best in walk-forward CV (RMSE 0.882%) but worst OOS (1.6% skill).
 The reversal is consistent with its sparse L1 regularization locking onto a small set of features calibrated to the tightening regime (2022–2025), which lost predictive power in the OOS window.
 HistGradientBoosting alone matched the full ensemble's OOS RMSE (0.6879% vs 0.6880%), confirming ElasticNet added no OOS value and could be dropped.
-Caveat worth stating: the OOS spread between models is small (0.688% vs 0.685% vs 0.688%), and with nine highly correlated markets over 52 weeks, the effective sample is far smaller than the row count suggests.
+The OOS spread between models is small (0.688% vs 0.685% vs 0.688%), and with nine highly correlated markets over 52 weeks, the effective sample is far smaller than the row count suggests.
 I would not over-interpret the model ranking.
 The clearer evidence of regime sensitivity is the final CV fold (2022 inflation shock), where errors blew up relative to the earlier folds.

-Step 2 — Add a monetary policy cycle indicator, and then remove it The models had access to the level of the 2Y real yield IRS but not its direction of change.
+**Step 2 — Add a monetary policy cycle indicator, and then remove it** The models had access to the level of the 2Y real yield IRS but not its direction of change.
 I added the 4-week change in RYLDIRS02Y_NSA per country (mp_cycle_own) and its cross-sectional mean (mp_cycle_global), so the models could see whether policy expectations were tightening or easing rather than inferring it from levels.
-Reported skill jumped from 4.0% to 10.4%, and directional accuracy from 57.7% to 62.2%.

 ---